ArjunLee/FMMxMod-Creator/README.md

 </div>

-*These MODs showcase the powerful capabilities of this tool in creating complex, modular MODs with bilingual interfaces and highly customizable installation options.*
+*These MODs demonstrate the tool's capability in creating complex, modular MODs.*

 ---